chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 * A `text/x-json` field containing a machine readable view.
 * An `application/github-issue` field that a `NotebookRenderer` could use to create a fully interactive view of the issue.

-In this case, the `text/html` and `text/x-json` views will be rendered by VS Code natively, but the `application/github-issue` view will display an error if no `NotebookRenderer` was registered to that mimetype.
+In this case, the `text/html` and `text/x-json` views will be rendered by Baosky natively, but the `application/github-issue` view will display an error if no `NotebookRenderer` was registered to that mimetype.

 ```ts
 execution.replaceOutput([new vscode.NotebookCellOutput([